alexkimin/FP-helpers/README.md

   - call
 * composition
   - pipe
-    - B-combinator: left to right
+    - left to right
   - pipeP
     - pipe with promise
   - pipeA
     - pipe with async/await, same as pipeP
   - compose
-    - C-combinator: right to left
+    - right to left
   - composeP
     - compose with promise
   - composeA